thiennguyen93/fsc-utilities/content/docs/prologue/quick-start.md

 - 1 GB available hard disk space.
 - Network card

-## Start a new Doks project
+## Start a new mileage profile

-Create a new site, change directories, install npm packages, and start development server.
+A mileage profile (or profile in short) is used to store a set of mileages and the application do not have the limitation on the number of profiles that can be created.
+Each profile contains a set of mileages (06 drivers, extra 02 presets and a minimum mileage).
+Each one couples together a pair of values, which is one-way miles and annual mileage

-### Create a new site
+### Create a new profile

 {{< btn-copy text="git clone https://github.com/h-enk/doks.git my-doks-site" >}}